 If you have free 5 minutes on your hands and want to feed your dog ice cream safely, you can try this simple recipe, which you can even enjoy together with your furry friend!

-- Pour mixture into ice cream maker and churn according to manufacturer’s instructions.
+- Pour the mixture into an ice cream maker and churn according to manufacturer’s instructions.

 - Serve immediately or store in freezer for later.